 Low temperatures are strongly correlated with less offense (and more Ks), and the weatherman calls for the second-coldest weather of all games on the slate at 53°.

 The wind projects to be blowing in from LF at 14.5-mph in this game, the 2nd-strongest of the day for pitchers.

 FACTORS THAT FAVOR THE UNDER

-Mark Carlson projects as a Extreme Hitters Umpire and is expected to be behind the plate in this game.
+Mark Carlson grades out as a Extreme Hitters Umpire and is expected to be behind the plate in this game.

-The Houston Astros have 7 bats in the projected offense that will hold the platoon advantage over Irvin today.
+The Baltimore Orioles have 8 batters in the projected batting order that will hold the platoon advantage over Nestor Cortes in this matchup.